 - Germany, France, and Italy have the largest number of skiers in the world.

-- Skiers are primarily young males with an above-average household income.
+- Skiers are primarily young males with an above-average household income, based on recent snow skiing statistics.

 - North America is the market leader in ski equipment and gear, holding almost half the total market.